tanishverma/acs/README.md

 Clone the repositor
-Run main.py file using command python main.py
+Run main.py file using command python main.py <br>
 Go to the url: http://0.0.0.0:8082/
 Here type http://0.0.0.0:8082/convert/
 In the URL after that type http://0.0.0.0:8082/convert/three%dollars